Ghaith1231/com6003-AS1-secure/appendix/ai/AI_Use_Statement.md

-This assignment used generative AI for brainstorming, research, planning, feedback, and editing.
+This assignment used generative AI for brainstorming and Solving complex error
-Evidence (screenshots/logs) is included in /appendix/ai/logs.